Rapleaf/Personalization-Dev-Kits/ruby/README.txt

 For general information regarding the personalization API, visit http://www.rapleaf.com/developers/api_docs/personalization/direct.
 The personalization API's terms and conditions are stated at http://www.rapleaf.com/developers/api_usage.

-The API is queried by calling the query_by_email function belonging to the rapleaf_api file.
-An example script, rapleaf_example, is provided.
+The API is queried by calling any of the query functions belonging to RapleafApi.rb.
+An example script, RapleafExample.rb, is provided.
 The example script takes an e-mail as a command line parameter, connects to Rapleaf's database, and returns (and sends to stdout) a collection of associated key-value pairs.

 You need each of the "json", "net/https", and "timeout" gems to run the api.
 To find out which gems are installed on your machine, run the command "gem list".
 For each of the gems <gem_name> from the previous list that aren't listed, run the command 'gem install <gem_name>'.